naturalsciences/ears-server/readme.md

 ## Troubleshooting

-Read the logs of the acquisition module like so: sudo docker logs ears-server_acquisition_1
+Read the logs of the acquisition module like so: sudo docker logs ears-server_acquisition